oliverhaas/openAbel/README.md

 grid points, computational complexity is *O(N^2)*.
 And the singularity at *r=y* is difficult to handle efficiently.

 The first problem can be solved by the [Fast Multipole Method](https://en.wikipedia.org/wiki/Fast_multipole_method) (FMM).
-The main reference for the implementation done here was the Chebyshev Interpolation FMM described by [Tausch](https://link.springer.com/chapter/10.1007/978-3-642-25670-7_6).
+The main reference for the implementation done here was the description of the Chebyshev Interpolation FMM by [Tausch](https://link.springer.com/chapter/10.1007/978-3-642-25670-7_6).
 This leads to an *O(N)* algorithm when applied to the (discretized and truncated) Abel transform.

 The second problem is often solved by removing the singularity analytically.
 For example for the Abel transform one can write